Aminsfwt/SVM_Classification_Project/README.md

   A linear SVM model (`LinearSVC`) is trained; predictions and model accuracy are printed.
 A confusion matrix is also generated for model evaluation.

 - **Hyperparameter Tuning:**
   `GridSearchCV` is used with `SVC` to search for the best hyperparameters based on accuracy.
-For linear kernels, the project also displays feature importance based on the model coefficients.
+The project also displays feature importance for linear kernels based on the model coefficients.

 ## Requirements